- Topic

 Changes

 Staff, faculty and other research team members can be added to protocols in both the Duke Health and Campus IRBs.
 In the case of additions, new personnel must have completed the necessary training requirements before starting the process of the personnel change with the appropriate IRB.
-If personnel will have new roles on clinical research projects, they must have appropriate DUHS human subjects protection and Oncore training to carry out their duties.
+If personnel will have new roles on clinical research projects, they must have appropriate DUHS human participant protection and Oncore training to carry out their duties.

 The IRB personnel change and Oncore updates may not be the only steps that must be taken.
 Ensure that other documentation (e.g. data use agreements, data provider permissions, etc.) and file access (e.g. Box, shared drives, etc.) are considered.